tybottorff/bottorffdocs/linsley_postdoc/literature_notes.md

+# Allopeptides and the alloimmune response
+ - allorecognition is recognition of non-self
+ - main targets of recipient immune response against allograft are donor MHC antigens on allogenic tissue
+ - recognition of mismatched MHC antigens leads to allograft rejection
+ - allorecognition can occur directly and/or indirectly: directly refers to recognition of intact donor MHC molecules on donor cells (APC)s, indirectly refers to presentation of processed antigens by recipient APCs to recipient T cells
 # A phenotypically and functionally distinct human T<sub>H2</sub> cell subpopulation is associated with allergic disorders
  - allergen-specific type 2 helper T (T<sub>H2</sub>) cells critical in initiating/orchestrating allergic/asthmatic inflammatory response pathways
  - currently lack methodology to identify and differentiate these cells from nonpathogenic T<sub>H2</sub> cell types (otherwise would be able to use them as therapeutic targets and biomarkers)